DevExpress/dotnet-eud/reporting-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-bar-codes/bar-code-recognition-specifics.md

 For [XLSX](/interface-elements-for-desktop/articles/print-preview/print-preview-for-winforms/exporting/xlsx-specific-export-options.md) and [XLS](/interface-elements-for-desktop/articles/print-preview/print-preview-for-winforms/exporting/xls-specific-export-options.md) export, the output resolution can be set up manually using the **Rasterization Resolution** property.

+## Specify the DPI of the Device Used to Print the Bar Code

+The **Target Device Dpi** property allows you to specify the DPI of the device on which you wish to print your barcode.
+The `XRBarCode` control automatically adjusts bar density based on this property's value.

+Use the **Target Device Dpi** property to ensure that the bar code is scanned correctly on the target device.
+This is especially important if your printing device has a non-standard DPI setting.

 ## Common Issues
 This document section provides solutions to the most common issues that you may encounter when creating barcodes.